 As a teenager, I experienced acupuncture and herbal medicine for the first time.
 Dr. Kawalski, a seven-foot-tall Slavic OMD, helped my allergies, asthma, eating disorder, and severe depression more than anything ever had, so I began to consider East Asian medicine as a career path.
 I always pestered the local acupuncturists with questions.
 They told me to go to acupuncture school.
 I declined after they told me it would take three years.
 Eventually, it took me six.

 In 2004, I began studying Mantic Arts and Path Dreaming with Liu Ming, founder of Da Yuan Circle and Five Branches University.
-Shortly after, I enrolled in Acupuncture and Integrative College, Berkeley to finally engage the medical aspects of this ancient holistic system.
-I began to apply my study of the Chinese almanac clinically by contextualizing people in space and time
+The following year, I undertook an immersive study with Anglo-Buddhist elder Joanna Macy, whose work combines Tibetan Buddhism, living systems, and deep care for the natural world.
+Shortly after, I enrolled in Acupuncture and Integrative College, Berkeley to engage the medical aspects of Chinese cosmology.